Posts filed under ‘Media’

 The Cooper Union Promotes Russian Architecture.
 Why?

-The School of Architecture at Cooper Union promotes Russian architecture in the midst of the Ukrainian Village in Manhattan.
+The School of Architecture at Cooper Union promotes Soviet architecture in the midst of the Ukrainian Village in Manhattan.
 I argue that they should stop doing so, and instead support the war-torn nation.
-My opinions in bold.
+My opinions are in bold.

 Statements by Ukrainians on Cooper Union’s Facebook page here (1/18/23).